Latest Hand Crafted Sculptures

-The inspiration for The Bronze Bowl and Vessel Collection, comes from a historical tradition through the ages, in many cultures, to fashion artistic vessels/bowls, using bronze.
-From e.g. The “Singing Bowls” (Tibet, Japan, Nepal, etc.), the bronze bowls from the Ming dynasty, bowls/vessels from ancient Greece and Roman times to bronze bowls with Egyptian motives (found in 1849) in northern Iraq.
-His Bronze Bowl/Vessel Collection features mostly “less familiar animals”.
-Each is a metaphor and has a story or fable behind it.
+The inspiration for The Bronze Bowl and Vessel Collection comes from a historical tradition that many cultures have practised through the ages to fashion artistic vessels/bowls using bronze.
+These range, for example, from the “Singing Bowls” (Tibet, Japan, Nepal, etc.), the bronze bowls from the Ming dynasty and bowls/vessels from ancient Greek and Roman times to bronze bowls with Egyptian motives (found in 1849) in northern Iraq.
+His Bronze Bowl and Vessel Collection mostly features “less familiar animals”.
+Each item represents a metaphor and has a story/fable to it.

 The Bronze Bowl and Vessel Collection was first exhibited in 2005 in Stellenbosch, South Africa, at the well-known Dorpstraat Gallery, and also 2 pieces at the Everard Read Gallery in Cape Town, and others.
 The bronzes are limited to 15 Editions with each piece having the artist’s name and foundry stamp; and can be ordered from the artist.

 L 600, D 600, H 160 Weight - 26.10 kg

 L 600, D 300, H 500 Weight - 8.50 kg